Load-Bearing SWAT Conditioning: Train for Kit Weight

 How heavy should kit marches be for conditioning purposes?

-For conditioning purposes, working toward kit march loads of forty to fifty pounds, representing operational kit weight, is the target.
-Begin at twenty to twenty-five pounds and progress by five pounds every two to three weeks as tolerance is confirmed by absence of structural pain and maintained movement quality.
+Work toward loads that match your actual operational kit, which for most SWAT configurations lands between forty and sixty pounds.
+Start at twenty to twenty-five percent of your bodyweight, which for most operators means somewhere in the thirty-five to forty-five pound range, and progress by about five pounds every two to three weeks as tolerance is confirmed by absence of structural pain and maintained movement quality.
+Add distance before you add load, every time.
 Rushing load progression produces lower extremity overuse injuries that are difficult to resolve while maintaining training continuity.

 How does conditioning in kit affect injury risk?

 Appropriately progressed kit conditioning reduces long-term injury risk by developing the specific structural adaptations that operational kit wear demands.
-Improperly progressed, adding load too quickly, training in kit without adequate base strength, or using kit conditioning to avoid addressing underlying strength deficits, increases injury risk.
-Progress is the key variable.
+Improperly progressed, it increases it.
+Three ways in particular: adding load too quickly, training in kit without adequate base strength, and using kit conditioning to paper over an underlying strength deficit.
+Progression is the key variable, and the strength floor below is the gate.

 What's the minimum lower body strength standard before adding significant kit volume to conditioning?